foundriesio/docs/source/tutorials/working-with-tags/tagging-specific-version.rst

      12       devel            mosquitto,shellhttpd,flask-mqtt-nginx,shellhttpd-mqtt  raspberrypi4-64
      13       devel            mosquitto,shellhttpd,flask-mqtt-nginx,shellhttpd-mqtt  raspberrypi4-64

-If you have any device following the ``devel`` tag, it should be running the latest Target.
+If you have any device following a ``devel`` tag, it should be running the latest Target.
 In the example above, this is version 13.

 Because your device is configured to follow ``tutorial``, it should be stuck in the last version that was tagged with ``tutorial``.